Close Menu

 Weather and Natural Disaster Risks

 Corsica experiences a Mediterranean climate, characterized by hot summers and mild winters.
-The island is also prone to the following natural disasters: (See Also: Is New Zealand Safe To Visit?
-A Kiwi Perspective)
+The island is also prone to the following natural disasters: (See Also: Is New York City Safe to Visit Now?
+A Traveler’s Guide)

 Health and Medical Care